 The annual Biology Major Fair is held in August at the pond located on the Purdue North Center campus.
 Faculty, students and administrators are invited to come and enjoy an afternoon and have lunch at the PNC pond.
 Food offerings include hot dogs, roasting ears of corn and desserts.
 Then the festivities move to the pond for kayak races and a canoe race between the Pre-Vet Club, Ecology and Pre-Med Club.
 Top honors received a “Golden Oar ” that will be proudly displayed with their name for the next year and bragging rights of course.

 Coffee Creek Project

-This type of service learning will provide both valuable educational experience and a service to the people living in the community and the students of PNC.
+This type of service learning provides both valuable educational experience and a service to the people living in the community and the students of PNC.